 P17 Appropriate measures must be taken to prevent wing flapping and birds raising their heads before reaching the stunning bath, i.e. the use of a breast bar, curtains, reduction in noise, low light intensity, running a hand down the bird's back at shackling.
-0 Yes No N/A /3 P18 Shackles must be of a size and type, and the slaughter line run at a speed, that permits the birds to be hung on properly without causing unnecessary pain or distress.
-0 Yes No N/A /3 P19 Birds must be hung on the shackles by both legs.
-0 0 Yes No N/A /3 P20 The birds must not be suspended for more than 90 seconds before they are stunned. Ο Yes No N/A /3 P21 Electrical water bath stunning or hand-operated stunning are acceptable methods of stunning: Where an electrical water stunning bath is used: The water bath stunner must be designed and set up to prevent birds from receiving pre-stun shocks.
+O Yes O No O N/A /3 P18 Shackles must be of a size and type, and the slaughter line run at a speed, that permits the birds to be hung properly without causing unnecessary pain or distress.
+O Yes O No O N/A /3 P19 Birds must be hung on the shackles by both legs.
+O Yes O No O N/A /3 P20 The birds must not be suspended for more than 90 seconds before they are stunned. ○ Yes○ No○ N/A /3 P21 Electrical water bath stunning or hand-operated stunning are acceptable methods of stunning: Where an electrical water stunning bath is used: The water bath stunner must be designed and set up to prevent birds from receiving pre-stun shocks.
 The water bath used for stunning or euthanizing hens must be of sufficient size and depth, and the water must not overflow at the entrance.
 The electrode immersed in the water must extend the length of the water bath.
 The stunning bath must be set at a height appropriate for the size and number of birds.
 In particular, the height must be set such that the heads of all birds make an effective contact with the water bath.
 A current sufficient to induce insensibility in all birds prior to neck-cutting must be used.
 The water bath must be fitted with a controller that clearly displays voltage, current, and frequency settings to accurately monitor current flow through the bath when loaded with birds.
 Where hand-held electrical stunners are used: The birds must be restrained in a cone or on a shackle.
 They are stunned immediately after shackling.
-The stunning electrodes are placed carefully and firmly in the optimum position (between the ear and the eye).
 Stunners are operated until initial wing flapping ceases, or until the legs become rigid and extended.
-00 Yes No N/A /3 P22 All stunning and bleeding equipment must be regularly maintained, cleaned, and checked daily to help ensure that it is in proper working order.
+O Yes O No O N/A /3 P22 All stunning and bleeding equipment must be regularly maintained, cleaned, and checked daily to help ensure that it is in proper working order.
 Any problems must be reported to the AWO and rectified immediately.
-0 Yes No N/A /3 P23 There must be contingency plans in place to deal with occasions when unavoidable delays may occur and it is not possible to process birds.
-Specifically, if the slaughter line is stopped, AND if workers are able to access the birds safely, then birds between the point of shackling and the stunner must be removed and any birds that have already been stunned must be immediately and humanely slaughtered.
-000 Yes No N/A /3 P24 All birds leaving the stunner must be checked to help ensure they have been effectively stunned.
+O Yes O No O N/A /3 P23 Contingency plans must be in place to deal with occasions when unavoidable delays may occur and it is not possible to process birds.
+Specifically, if the slaughter line is stopped, AND if workers are able to access the birds safely, then birds between the point of shackling and the stunner must be removed and any birds that have already been stunned must be immediately and humanely slaughtered. ○ Yes○ No○ N/A /3 P24 All birds leaving the stunner must be checked to help ensure they have been effectively stunned.
 Immediate remedial action must be taken if this is found not to be the case.
-0 Yes No N/A /3
+O Yes O No O N/A /3